 The setlist is the order in which you play your songs.
 While this may seem insignificant, it can have a major effect on your ability to play as well as the audience’ overall engagement.
 Consider the energy and vibe of your songs and try to space out your most energetic songs throughout the set.

-Lately I’ve been on a Metallica kick since this months release of the ..And Justice For All Remaster.
+Lately I’ve been on a Metallica kick since the remaster vinyl release of the classic 1988 album ..And Justice For All.

 Take a look at Metallica’s recent setlist from October 13th, 2018 in Austin, TX: